cardioailive1/NexgenLife-ios/README.md

 - Set **no free trial** for both
 - Submit IAP items for review alongside the app

-> Note: Enterprise plan is sales-led (email support@corverxis.com) — no IAP needed.
+> Note: Enterprise plan is sales-led — contact support@corverxis.com or visit https://corverxis.com.
+No IAP needed for this tier.

 ---